jcotoBan/LKarmada/README.md

-Multicluster MultiRegion with LKE and Karmada.
+MultiCluster MultiRegion with LKE and Karmada.
 ======================

 # Overview and High level explanation